prashanthkamsala/Azure-resources/README.md

 Overall, Microsoft Azure is a powerful and versatile cloud computing platform that offers a wide range of services and tools to help users build, deploy, and manage applications and services in the cloud.

-And am providing some useful resources like certification practice question, Azure cloud and DevOps interview prepartation question.
+And am providing some useful resources like certification practice questions, Azure cloud and DevOps interview prepartation questions.

 Here you are going to learn in a Realtime.